Healthcare: Security & HIPAA Readiness Brief

 - Ransomware and destructive events that disrupt care delivery.

-- Vendor ecosystems that expand access to ePHI.
+- Vendor ecosystems that expand the attack surface around ePHI.

 - Risk analysis: inventory ePHI flows and update as systems change.

-- Identity: MFA, conditional access, and least privilege.
+- Identity: Multi-Factor Authentication (MFA), conditional access, and least privilege.

 - Evidence: logs, policies, and proof that safeguards operate consistently.